-Three concentrations (weak, medium, and strong) and a control (blank) solution were prepared to determine perceived suprathreshold intensity for glucose and maltodextrin (Table 3) (13, 23).
+Three concentrations (weak, medium and strong) and a control (blank) solution were prepared to determine perceived ST for glucose and maltodextrin (Table 3)^(13,24).
 The concentrations for each stimulus ranged from 'weak' to 'strong' on the gLMS.
 These samples were presented to participants in a randomised order.